 In 1984, as an extension of the music program offered by the Strathcona County Board of Education, Loretta Baker formed the Strathcona County Honour Choir for singers aged 10-14.
 By 1994, the choir had grown from 21 to 72 members.
 However, with the reduction in funding to all school boards, the Strathcona County School Board could no longer fund the Honour Choir Program.
 With the threat of elimination of the choirs, it was taken over by a parent association.
-At the same time, the school board districts were changed by Alberta Education and the choirs began operating as the Elk Island Regional Honour Choirs Association.
+At the same time, the school board districts were changed by Alberta Education and the choirs began operating as the Elk Island Regional Honor Choirs Association.
 That same year, Monica Dear founded a Youth Choir for singers aged 14-19 as a natural progression for the grade nine students graduating from the Honour Choir.
 In September of 1998, Barbara Sadler-Wells founded the Junior Choir for students aged 7-10 as a preparatory group for the Honour Choir.

 Currently, the Elk Island Choirs are comprised of the Tiny Trebles Choir, Junior Choir and Secondary Choir.
 Most of the members come from Strathcona County and surrounding areas.

-Each year, the choirs have hosted Christmas and Spring concerts and performed at a variety of public functions including the opening ceremonies of the Western Canada Summer Games, the Festival of Trees, the Chamber of Commerce Trade Fair and at nursing homes, schools, churches and the Alberta Legislature.
+Each year, the choirs have hosted Christmas and Spring concerts and performed at a variety of public functions including the opening ceremonies of the Western Canada Summer Games, the Festival of Trees, the Chamber of Commerce Trade Fair, and at nursing homes, schools, churches, and the Alberta Legislature.
 Since 2007, the choir has presented the Imagine concert, a fundraising concert to benefit local youth charities.
-Members have attended workshops, retreats, music festivals and toured to a variety of locations, including Vancouver, Banff, Whistler and Kamloops.
+Members have attended workshops, retreats, music festivals and toured to a variety of locations, including Vancouver, Banff, Whistler, and Kamloops.

-The mission of the Elk Island Regional Honour Choirs Association is to promote excellence in musical education by establishing and maintaining choirs composed of gifted, interested children selected through an audition process.
+The mission of the Elk Island Regional Honor Choirs Association is to promote excellence in musical education by establishing and maintaining choirs composed of gifted, interested children selected through an audition process.
 The artistic objectives of the association are: